Lecture Circuit: Part one

 Michael Scott is asked to visit the Dunder Mifflin branches to lecture about his success in Scranton.
 He and Pam Beesly, who is coming along as his assistant and driver, plan to visit every branch except Nashua because Michael is not ready to face his ex-girlfriend Holly Flax, who works there.
 They first visit the Utica branch, where former Scranton employee Karen Filippelli is now regional manager.
-Pam, who is engaged to Karen's ex-boyfriend Jim Halpert, fears the encounter will be awkward.
-However, she is pleasantly surprised upon learning Karen is now married and pregnant, and the two get along very well – when Pam reveals her and Jim's engagement, Karen even offers genuine congratulations.
-Michael's lecture in Utica proves to be a disaster when he pretends to receive a call saying that his father has died, has Pam throw miniature sized Mounds at the audience, and tries to teach the employees a trick for how to memorize names but ends up insulting everybody.
+Pam, who is engaged to Karen's ex-boyfriend Jim Halpert, fears the encounter will be awkward, but Karen is now married and pregnant, and the two get along very well.
+When Pam reveals her and Jim's engagement, Karen offers genuine congratulations.
+Michael's lecture in Utica proves to be a disaster when he teaches the employees a trick for memorizing names which insults everybody.
 Nevertheless, Pam is ecstatic to have found closure with Karen.
-Later, on the road, Michael tells Pam that he never found closure with Holly and, at Pam's suggestion, they decide to blow off the other lectures and drive to Nashua to find Holly.
+Later, on the road, Michael tells Pam that he never found closure with Holly and, at Pam's suggestion, they blow off the other lectures and drive to Nashua.